Open setup

 Use your speech as an instruction, such as "make this shorter" or "translate this paragraph".

-Open Preferences, go to Language, and set the Translation target.
+Open Preferences, go to Language, and pick the Translation target from the built-in list, or choose Other… to enter any ISO code.
 Minimal-Translate and Shape-Translate will use that language when they turn speech into text.
+Full translation guide

 Speak in Chinese, Japanese, Spanish, or another source language.

-Acousmos uses the language code you set in Preferences.
+Acousmos uses the target language you set in Preferences.

 Translated text is inserted at the cursor in the active app.

-Check Microphone, Accessibility, ASR, LLM, and enabled hotkeys before your first real use.
+Check Microphone, Accessibility, the speech and AI engines, and enabled hotkeys before your first real use.

 Assign separate keys for input, translation, or custom styles.
 Modifier-only hotkeys can work as tap or push-to-talk.